parallelchain-io/parallelchain-docs/docs/toolings/wallet_browser_extension/provider/api_documentation.md

 Return the list of account [addresses][3] owned by the user.

 !!! warning
-    The `get_accounts` should have the permission granted; otherwise, the `User Rejected Request 4001` error will be thrown.
+    The `get_accounts` should have permission granted; otherwise, the `User Rejected Request 4001` error will be thrown.
     Please check [Permissions][4] for more details.